ricvolpi/domain-shift-robustness/README.md

 ## Overview

-This repo allows to test the vulnerability of (black-box) models via random search and evolution search over arbitrary transformation sets, and train more robust models via the RDA/RSDA/ESDA algorithms introduce in the paper.
-The current verions only allows to train and test MNIST models, I am cleaning up the code for the other experiments.
+The code in this repo allows to test the vulnerability of (black-box) models via random search and evolution search over arbitrary transformation sets, and train more robust models via the RDA/RSDA/ESDA algorithms presented in the paper.
+The current version only allows to train/test MNIST models, the rest of the code will be released ASAP.

 ### Files